aricaldoni/aricaldoni/README.md

-- 👋 Hi, I’m @aricaldoni and I´m a Marketing Bachelor from Argentina
+- 👋 Hi, I’m @aricaldoni from Argentina
-- 👀 I’m interested in learning Python and would like to move into this world from Marketing
+- 👀 I´m Marketing Bachelor by day and coder by night
-- 🌱 I’m currently on the 100 days of coding challenge in Python
+- 🌱 Currently on 100 days of coding challenge in Python
 - 💞️ I’m looking to collaborate on coding
 - 📫 How to reach me https://www.linkedin.com/in/aricaldoni/